phenomenon98/fastai-cli/README.md

 Run the main.py script

 ```

 $ python3 main.py pathtodata

 ```

 Optionally you can specify a custom batchsize and the number of epochs to train the model.
 After the model is done training it will be saved as model.pkl.

+## Coming soon
+Transfer learning on other base models.